raspberrypilearning/marble-mayhem/en/step_3.md

 Save your script, and switch back to the Unity editor.

-**Tip:** Make sure to tag your marble as "player" for the script to work.
+**Tip:** Make sure to tag your marble as 'Player' for the script to work.

 --- /collapse ---

-### Physics Materials
+### Physic Materials

-You can add Physics Materials to all the objects in your Scene to change the ways objects collide.
+You can add Physic Materials to all the objects in your Scene to change the ways objects collide.

-**Choose:** Which objects to add Physics Materials and what the attributes of the Physics Materials are.
+**Choose** which objects to add Physic Materials and what the attributes of the Physic Materials are.

 - The marble
 - The obstacles
-- Pieces of the level.
+- Pieces of the level

 [[[add-friction]]]

-Create some Physics materials and add them to objects in your Scene.
+Create some physics materials and add them to objects in your Scene.

-### Materials, sounds and effects
+### Materials, sounds, and effects

 Now it is time to add the final touches to your Scene.